livingdocsIO/documentation/reference-docs/project-config/README.md

 }
 ```

-In a nutshell, the channel configuration allows you to:
+In a nutshell, the project configuration allows you to:

 * describe general information
 * define contentTypes